openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Ecosystem Implementation Considerations

 This document intentionally leaves certain extensions for ecosystems to define, in order to enable broad compatibility across differing or even conflicting requirements.
-These include:
+Below are the extension points listed in this specification:

-- Whether to adopt the Presentation profile, Issuance profile, or both
+- Whether to adopt a presentation profile, issuance profile, or both (see (#scope))
-- Which Credential format to support across issuance and presentation
+- Whether to use the W3C Digital Credentials API, Redirects with custom URL schemes and/or Redirects with claimed `https` scheme URIs for presentation (see (#scope))
-- Whether to use Signed Issuer Metadata or not
+- Which Credential format to support across issuance and presentation (see (#scope))
-- How to send Credential Offer
+- Whether to use Signed Issuer Metadata or not (see (#issuer-metadata))
-- Which Key attestation format to use
+- How to make a Credential Offer to the Wallet (see (#credential-offer))
-- Which Wallet attestation format to use
+- Which key attestation format to use (see (#key-attestation))
-- X509 certificate profiles
+- Which wallet attestation format to use (see (#wallet-attestation))
-- Whether to use DC API, Redirects with custom URL schemes  and/or Redirects with claimed `https` scheme URIs for presentation
+- Which X.509 certificate profile to use (see (#openid-for-verifiable-presentations))
-- Support or restriction of additional cryptographic suites and hash algorithms
+- Support or restriction of additional cryptographic suites and hash algorithms (see (#crypto-suites))

 # Security Considerations {#security_considerations}